-5.8 This policy therefore means that the development within European sites would be discouraged and, where it is proposed, would be required to demonstrate (through project HRA) that there would be no adverse effects on the integrity of those sites (unless 'exceptional circumstances' as defined in the Habitats Regulations were demonstrated).
+5.9 This policy therefore means that the development within European sites would be discouraged and, where it is proposed, would be required to demonstrate (e.g. through project HRA) that there would be no adverse effects on the integrity of those sites (unless 'exceptional circumstances' as defined in the Habitats Regulations were demonstrated).

-5.9 The requirement for all proposals to submit an ecological survey prepared by a suitably qualified professional would mean that, if present, functionally linked habitats would be identified.
-Reference could be made within the supporting text of Policy 15 to the potential for functionally linked land, where the types of impacts are identified, to provide additional guidance.
-Suggested wording is provided in Chapter 6.
+5.10 The requirement for all proposals to submit an ecological survey prepared by a suitably qualified professional would mean that, if present, functionally linked habitats would be identified.

-5.10 Policy 21: Water Management provides additional safeguards for proposals within or close to water bodies (ie the Lee Valley SPA/Ramsar or its functionally linked land).
+5.11 Policy 21: Water Management provides additional safeguards for proposals within or close to water bodies (ie the Lee Valley SPA/Ramsar or its functionally linked land).
 The policy states that proposals will be supported where it is demonstrated that there are no unacceptable adverse impacts to the water environment, including the flow and quality of surface water and groundwater.
 Proposals must demonstrate that they conserve and enhance the water environment.

-5.11 These policies are considered sufficient to prevent development from occurring within a European site or its functionally linked land, that would have an adverse effect on the integrity of the European site.
+5.12 These policies are considered sufficient to prevent development from occurring within a European site or its functionally linked land, that would have an adverse effect on the integrity of the European site.

-5.12 It is possible to conclude that the MWLP would not have an adverse effect on the integrity of any European sites due to physical damage or loss of habitat, alone or in-combination with other plans and projects.
+5.13 It is possible to conclude that the MWLP would not have an adverse effect on the integrity of any European sites due to physical damage or loss of habitat, alone or in-combination with other plans and projects.